jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 How to get a specific item from a list
 --------------------------------------

-To view an item in a list I provide the position as an index in ``[]`` to the list.
+To view an item in a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ I provide the position as an index in ``[]`` to the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_.
 Python uses zero-based indexing which means the positions of elements starts at 0.
 I can also view items from the right by using negative numbers

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-I add a failing test for indexing a list
+I add a failing test for indexing a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_

 .. code-block:: python